 - Review your brand—assess whether your brand works, and consider reviewing it if it doesn’t perform well

-Explore the process of designing and building successful brands in more detail with this new course on designing and building a brand:
+Explore the process of designing and building successful brands in more detail with this free course on designing and building a brand: